Annual Environmental Lecture Series at AU returns Nov. 9, featuring Perry Gottesfeld

-The event is free and open to the public, though participants also have the option to attend virtually and can register here.
+The event is free and open to the public, though participants also have the option to attend virtually.

 With major auto companies committing to shift exclusively to electric vehicle production, Gottesfeld will examine human health implications from the expected increase in mining and smelting needed to supply the growing demand for key metal inputs.
 For example, recycling lithium-ion batteries is unlikely to alleviate metal supply constraints in the short-term, but doing so is necessary to reduce the carbon footprint and avoid further environmental harm.
 He will also look at the health benefits electrical vehicles provide with regard to reduced air pollution.

 Gottesfeld, who holds a master’s degree in public health from the University of California, Berkley, founded the San Francisco-based OK International in 1999.
 It is a non-governmental organization dedicated to improving public health and the environment in developing countries through innovative strategies to reduce exposures to hazardous materials, such as industrial pollutants.
 It works in partnership with governments, businesses and other NGOs to address inequities in environmental standards, providing technical assistance, training and certification programs.